FAQFrequently Asked Questions About the Recall

 Q: What information is needed when someone signs?

-A: They can find it at https://myvoterinformation.alaska.gov/ or on their voter registration card.
+Voter Id number can be found at https://myvoterinformation.alaska.gov/ or on an individual’s voter registration card.

 Q: Who can sign?